gitlabhq/gitlabhq/doc/install/installation.md

 # 1. Packages / Dependencies

 `sudo` is not installed on Debian by default.
-If you don't have it you'll need to install it first.
+Make sure your system is up-to-date and install it.

     # run as root
-    apt-get update && apt-get upgrade && apt-get install sudo

-Make sure your system is up-to-date:

-    sudo apt-get update
+    apt-get update
-    sudo apt-get upgrade
+    apt-get upgrade
+    apt-get install sudo

 **Note:**
 Vim is an editor that is used here whenever there are files that need to be